 The reconciliation and understanding of love leave readers pondering the many faces of the emotion and how much we confuse love for something else.

 3. Talk about a thriller with deceitful alliances: TRUST NO ONE

 I guess we shouldn’t be surprised?
-Witches, wizards, and goblins do not have the trustworthiest reputations to begin with.
+Witches, wizards, and goblins do not have the trustworthy reputations to begin with.
 Every character has their moments and lies.
 EVERY CHARACTER.
-While love is off balance, the definition of truth is nonexistent.
+While love is off-balance, the definition of truth is nonexistent.
 Is there ever a good lie?
 Grim Lovelies keeps readers guessing with the threat of disaster on every corner.